 A most memorable night was in 1980 when the new romantic movement was at its height in Newcastle (maybe there were 25 or so obvious converts in the region!): there was a girl, probably about 19 years old, strutting about in a long dress white dress, she was heavily made up and had long blonde hair heavily backcombed and pinned up on her head.
 The word got around that she had brought her pet mouse with her and was 'wearing it' in her hair.

-On week nights, there were occasional appearances by local bands such Prayer Before Birth and Adventures of Twizzle.
+On week nights, there were occasional appearances by local bands such as Prayer Before Birth and Adventures of Twizzle.

 Click to hear radio show about Newcastle's Alternative Club Scene in the 80s.

 'A Packet of Cornflakes' The Leaf Room, Tiffanys (Newbridge Street):

 Playing a wide range of soul, alternative, dance music including such as B-52s - Give Me Back My Man, Johnny Jones & The Casuals - Purple Haze, Bauhaus - Kick in the Eye, Valentine Brothers - Money's Too Tight to Mention, Night Nurse, Louis Jordan - Choo Choo Ch'Boogie, Marilyn Monroe - I Wanna Be Loved By You, Magazine - About The Weather, Dennis Brown - Love Has Found Its Way, Grandmaster Flash - The Message, Curtis Mayfield - Move On Up, Coati Mundi - Me No Pop I, Grace Jones - Pull Up To The Bumper.